Squid-Inkorporated/CalamariGame/README.md

-## A real-time, multiplayer elimination game inspired by a popular Netflix series, built with Node.js and Socket.io.
+## A real-time, multiplayer elimination game inspired by a popular Netflix series
+Built with Node.js and Socket.io.